-- CITB will continue to support Welsh Government to map the skills implications of the plans they are currently developing to reach Net Zero in the built environment.
-We will seek to support local government approaches in the same way. - Construction training standards need to be fit-for-purpose.
-We will work with Welsh Government's Skills, Higher Education and Lifelong Learning team, Qualifications Wales and other partners to reviews standards in Wales in line with Net Zero targets and investment. - Sustainability skills will need to be a central feature of any new pathway into industry.
-We are also working with Welsh Government to provide new pathways from FE into industry that will be responsive to developing Net Zero requirements. - Existing qualifications should be regularly reviewed to ensure they deliver high-quality training for employers.
-Implementation of the qualifications review in Wales will support reform and improvement of construction qualifications.
+- CITB will continue to support the UK, Scottish and Welsh governments to map the skills implications of the plans they are currently developing to reach Net Zero in the built environment.
+We will seek to support local government approaches in the same way. - Standards of construction training across the three nations need to be fit-for-purpose.
+In England, we will support the Institute for Apprenticeships and Technical Education (IFATE)'s announced route review of construction apprenticeship standards to ensure they continue to meet emerging requirements.
+We will also work with Skills Development Scotland and the Welsh Government's Skills, Higher Education and Lifelong Learning team to support relevant reviews and developments. - Sustainability skills will need to be a central feature of any new pathway into industry.
+We are working with the UK Government to ensure new construction traineeships and associated fast-track apprenticeships being launched in England in 2021 will provide critical training and onsite experience in energy efficient building methods.
+We are also working with Welsh and Scottish governments to provide new pathways from FE into industry that will be responsive to developing Net Zero requirements. - Existing qualifications should be regularly reviewed to ensure they deliver high-quality training for employers.
+Development of the FE White Paper and new National Skills Fund in England, implementation of the qualifications review in Wales, and engagement with the Scottish Qualifications Authority will support reform and improvement of construction qualifications.